John Goodman on 'Roseanne' cancellation: 'I wasn't going to get an Emmy anyway'

 But her small-screen husband, on the other hand, has remained largely tight-lipped about the end of "Roseanne."
 John Goodman told an "Entertainment Tonight" videographer on Wednesday that he would "rather say nothing than to cause more trouble."

-The actor suggested he would like to move past the swirl of controversy, claiming he had not even followed news coverage of the racist tweet that prompted ABC to axe the "Roseanne" reboot.
+The actor suggested that he would like to move past the swirl of controversy, claiming that he had not even followed news coverage of the racist tweet that prompted ABC to ax the "Roseanne" reboot.

 "I wasn't going to get an Emmy anyway," Goodman said with a shrug.
 "I've been up there 12 times already, and if I didn't get one, I'm not going to get one."
 (Goodman has actually been nominated for 11 Emmy awards, including six nods for his role as Dan Conner on the original run of "Roseanne.")